ni/monodrive-documentation/docs/LV_client/tools/mono_collision_plots.md

 ### Inputs

-- **Collision sensor sample:**  The accumulatative samples of the Collision sensor
+- **Collision sensor sample:**  Output of the Collision sensor

-- **error in (Error Cluster):** can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.
+- **error in (Error Cluster):** Accepts error information wired from previously called VIs.
+This information can be used to decide if any functionality should be bypassed in the event of errors from other VIs.

 ### Outputs

-- **Collision Ocurred:**  True if a collision if the ego collides with other object on the scene
+- **Collision Ocurred:**  True if there is a collision or if the ego collides with another object on the scene

-- **error out (Error Cluster):** can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.
+- **error out (Error Cluster):** Accepts error information wired from previously called VIs.
+This information can be used to decide if any functionality should be bypassed in the event of errors from other VIs.

 <p>&nbsp;</p>